JeffersonLab/clas12-timeline/doc/dev_notes.md

   │
   └── ...
 ```
-For compatibility with the file tree expected by downstream `thyme analysis` (see above), symbolic links may be made to these `timeline_{detectors,physics}` directories, but this is not required since these scripts also allow for the specification of an input directory.
+For compatibility with the file tree expected by downstream `qtl analysis` (see above), symbolic links may be made to these `timeline_{detectors,physics}` directories, but this is not required since these scripts also allow for the specification of an input directory.

 Separate `--focus-detectors` and `--focus-physics` options are preferred, since:
 - offers better organization of the contract data between `swif` jobs and downstream scripts